himanshu2752/Academic_Projects/Implementation of Data Strucutres and Algorithms/ReadMe.md

 # Implementation of Advance Data Structure and algorithms

+### Long Project 3
+-Implementation of shortest path algorithms: BFS, Dijkstra's algorithm, DAG shortest paths, and Bellman-Ford algorithm.
+Program behaves as follows: given a directed graph as input, if the graph has uniform weights (i.e., same positive weights for all edges), then it runs BFS to find shorest paths.
+Otherwise, if the graph is a directed, acyclic graph (DAG), then it runs DAG shortest paths.
+Otherwise, if the graph has only nonnegative weights, then it runs Dijkstra's algorithm.
+If all these test fail, then it runs the Bellman-Ford algorithm.
+If the graph has negative cycles, then it prints the message "Unable to solve problem.
+Graph has a negative cycle".
+-Input will be a graph in the format expected by readGraph method.
+Driver program is in ShortestPaths.java.
+Timer.java is to calculate running time and memory.

 ### Long Project 2
 -An undirected graph is given as input, in the format expected by readGraph method.
 Implemented 3 algorithms for finding minimum spanning trees: Prim1 (priority queue of edges; use Java's priority queues), Prim2 (priority queue of vertices, using indexed heaps), and Kruskal's algorithm.
 There are 3 driver programs for the 3 algorithms.
 Output is the weight of the minimum spanning tree.
 #####Input can be very large graph (upto 10 million nodes).
 Running time is optimized for 1 million nodes it will take less than 3 seconds.